helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

     4. Supply a description for the secret in the Description text field.
 This example uses "A secret for Helidon Examples" but it can be any text you like.

-    5. Choose the Helidon Examples Master Encryption Key in the Encryption Key drop down (the master encryption key you just created).
+    5. Choose the Helidon Examples Master Encryption Key in the Encryption Key drop-down list (the master encryption key you just created).

     6. Supply a plain text value for the secret in the Secret Contents text area.
 This example uses "secret value", but it can be any text you like.

-    7. Press the *Create Secret* button toward the bottom of the page.
+    7. Press the **Create Secret** button toward the bottom of the page.

+9. Create a policy to allow your new user in your new group to read your new secret in your new vault.

+    1. Click on the three-dash "hamburger" menu in the upper left of the navigation bar.
+Click on *Identity and Security* from the resulting menu.

+    2. Click on Policies under the **Identity** section.

+    3. Press the **Create Policy** button.

+    4. Supply a name for this new policy in the Name text field.
+This example uses "helidon-examples-group-manipulate-secrets", but it can be any name you like that conforms to OCI's valid character requirements.

+    5. Supply a description for this new policy in the Description text field.
+This example uses "Permits helidon-examples-group members to manipulate secrets in the helidon-examples compartment" but it can be any text you like.

+    6. Select your new compartment from the Compartment drop-down list.

+    7. In the **Policy Builder** area, select "Key and Secret Management" from the Policy use cases drop-down list.

+    8. In the **Policy Builder** area, select "Let users read, update and rotate all secrets" from the Common policy template drop-down list.

+    9. In the **Policy Builder** area, select your new group from the Groups drop-down list.

+    10. In the **Policy Builder** area, select your new compartment from the Location drop-down list.

+    11. Observe that the **Policy Statements** area now contains a statement like "Allow group **helidon-examples-group** to use secret-family in **compartment helidon-examples**".

+    12. Press the **Create** button toward the bottom of the page.

 ### Edit The Example's Meta-Configuration to Reference OCI Resources